nigelhorne/Array-Iterator/README.md

 - **new (@array | $array\_ref | $hash\_ref)**

-    The constructor can be passed either a plain perl array, an array reference, or a hash reference (with the array specified as a single key off the hash,
+    The constructor can be passed either a plain Perl array, an array reference, or a hash reference (with the array specified as a single key of the hash,
     \_\_array\_\_).
-Single element arrays are not supported by either of the first two calling conventions, since it is not possible to distinguish between an array of a single element which happens to be an array reference, and an array reference of a single element, thus previous versions of the constructor would raise an exception.
+    Single-element arrays are not supported by either of the first two calling conventions, since it is not possible to distinguish between an array of a single-element which happens to be an array reference and an array reference of a single element, thus previous versions of the constructor would raise an exception.
 If you expect to pass arrays to the constructor which may have only a single element, then the array can be passed as the element